Debugging GPU Code

 In Solution Explorer, on the shortcut menu for the project, choose Properties.
 In the Property Pages dialog box, select Debugging, and then select GPU Only in the Debugger Type list.

 You can use the Visual Studio debugging commands to start and stop GPU debugging.
-For more information, see Start, Break, Step, Run through Code, and Stop Debugging in Visual Studio.
+For more information, see Navigating through Code with the Debugger.
 You can also attach the GPU debugger to a running process, but only if that process executes GPU code.
 For more information, see Attach to Running Processes with the Visual Studio Debugger.

 When you are debugging on the GPU, you have two options for running to the cursor location.
 The commands for both options are available on the shortcut menu of the code editor.

 The Run to Cursor command runs your app until it reaches the cursor location and then breaks.
 This does not imply that the current thread runs to the cursor; rather, it means that the first thread that reaches the cursor point triggers the break.
-See Start, Break, Step, Run through Code, and Stop Debugging in Visual Studio
+See Navigating through Code with the Debugger

 The Run Current Tile to Cursor command runs your app until all of the threads in the current tile reach the cursor and then breaks.

 The debugger can identify several data synchronization conditions during execution.
 When a condition is detected, the debugger enters the break state.
 You have two options—Break or Continue.
 By using the Exceptions dialog box, you can configure whether the debugger detects these conditions and also which conditions it will break for.
-For more information, see Exception Handling (Debugging).
+For more information, see Managing Exceptions with the Debugger.
 You can also use the Options dialog box to specify that the debugger should ignore exceptions if the data that's written doesn’t change the value of the data.
 For more information, see General, Debugging, Options Dialog Box.

 Breakpoints in GPU code are only hit if the code is running on the accelerator::direct3d_ref (REF) accelerator.
 If you do not specify an accelerator in your code, the REF accelerator is automatically selected as the Debugging Accelerator Type in the project properties.
 If your code explicitly selects an accelerator, then the REF accelerator will not be used during debugging and the breakpoints will not be hit unless your GPU hardware has debugging support.
 You can remedy this by writing your code so that it uses the REF accelerator during debugging.
 For more information, see project properties and Using accelerator and accelerator_view Objects and Project Settings for a C++ Debug Configuration.